CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

 - Check the PowerShell ISE architecture: if running in 32-bit mode (x86), ensure if this platform is the same as ProcessForce one.

-- Check In Windows → Programs & Features and match the installed PF.API version with the ProcessForce version and platform in SAP Add-On Manager.
+- Check In Windows → Programs & Features and match the installed  ProcessForce API version with the ProcessForce version and platform in SAP Add-On Manager.

     ![Final](./media/ps-general-issues/pc-corresponding-versions.webp)

-- Confirm the correct PF API library version is being used in PowerShell ISE:
+- Confirm the correct ProcessForce API library version is being used in PowerShell ISE:

     ```powershell
     # Check PF.API version used by current PowerShell ISE